Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 In short, we want to focus on landing page elements directly impacting visitors’ mindset.

-Here are some ways to align the MDE with your landing page A/B testing.
+Here are some strategies to align the MDE with your landing page A/B testing:

 1. Reformatting the Layout